When choosing an insurance policy, in addition to the minimum requirements stipulated by the DOS, you should consider several factors:

-Deductible amounts.
-Most insurance policies require you to cover part of your health expenses yourself (your part is called the "deductible"), before the company pays anything.
+Deductible amounts: Most insurance policies require you to cover part of your health expenses yourself (your part is called the "deductible"), before the company pays anything.
 Under some policies the deductible is annual, and you pay only once each year if you use the insurance.
 Under others, you pay the deductible each time you have an illness or injury.
 The J regulations limit the deductible to $500 per accident or illness, but many policies (generally, the more expensive ones) offer a lower, more advantageous one.
-In choosing insurance, you should think carefully about how much you can afford to pay out of your own pocket each time you are sick or injured, and weigh the deductible against the premium before you decide.

-Co-insurance.
-Usually, even after you have paid the deductible, an insurance policy pays only a percentage of your medical expenses.
-The policy might pay 80%, for example, and the remaining 20%, which you would have to pay, is called the coinsurance (or "co-payment") Thus, if you were injured and incurred $3,000 in medical expenses, a policy with a $500 deductible and 20% coinsurance would cover $2,080 (80% of $2,600).
+Co-insurance: Even after you have paid the deductible, an insurance policy only pays a percentage of your medical expenses.
+The policy might pay 80%, for example, and the remaining 20%, which you would have to pay, is called the coinsurance (or "co-payment").
+Thus, if you were injured and incurred $3,000 in medical expenses, a policy with a $500 deductible and 20% coinsurance would cover $2,080 (80% of $2,600).
 The J regulations require the insurance company to pay at least 75 % of covered medical expenses.